coderefinery/research-software-engineering/content/containers.md

 These exercises are adapted from the [CodeRefinery](https://coderefinery.org/) lessons [Reproducible research and FAIR data](https://coderefinery.github.io/reproducible-research/).

-If you want to try to build a container but you need to install [SingularityCE](https://sylabs.io/singularity/)/[Apptainer](https://apptainer.org/) on your laptop and this is only easy to do on a Linux laptop and less easy on other operating systems:
+This is a fun exercise if you want to try to build a container yourself.
+However, for this you need to install [SingularityCE](https://sylabs.io/singularity/)/[Apptainer](https://apptainer.org/) on your laptop and this is only easy to do on a Linux laptop and less easy on other operating systems: